Relatude/WAF.Client.Plugin.Template/README.md

-# Relatude UI Plugin Template
+# Relatude Client Plugin Template
 Please visit developer.relatude.com for more information.
 Do not hesitate to contact us directly should you have any questions!
 ## To download dependencies run: